dockstore/dockstore-ui/app/docs/markdown/getting-started-with-dockstore.md

 ### Quick Registration via the Web UI

 In the authenticated Web UI, navigate to 'My Tools' to begin managing Docker images imported through your linked account(s).
 These pages will allow you to quickly register tools that follow a particularly simple format (look below to manual registration for more complex formats).
-For quick registration, we look through your quay.io images and see if any are setup as [automated builds](https://docs.quay.io/guides/building.html).
-Using those to track back to your github, bitbucket, or gitlab accounts, we list all pairs of Docker images with git repositories that contain a `Dockstore.cwl` and a `Dockerfile`.
+For quick registration, click 'Refresh All Tools'.
+We look through your Quay.io images and see if any are setup as [automated builds](https://docs.quay.io/guides/building.html).
+Using those to track back to your GitHub, Bitbucket, or GitLab accounts, we list all pairs of Docker images with git repositories that contain a `Dockstore.cwl` and a `Dockerfile`.
 When we discover both of these, we create an unregistered entry in the interface below.
+Note that the Build Mode is 'Fully-Automated' due to the quick registration.

 ![My Tools](docs/register_ui.png)